h2non/node-authrc/README.md

 #### host

-Store the current authentication config host
+Store the authentication config `Object` for the given host

 ## Release History